 “In class, you feed off of the people around you and it gets a little competitive,” said Ryan.
 “As instructors, we kind of fuel the fire and push you get into a new position before the person next to you.”

 We did a variation of the burpess that I’ve grown to love at boot camp and some amped up donkey kicks that I do regularly at the barre.
-Yet, on the MegaFormer, the basics that I thought I had mastered were suddenly like a brand new exercise.
+Yet, on the MegaFormer, the basics that I thought I had mastered suddenly felt like a brand new exercise.
 By the end of the class, I was struggling to hold the 60-second planks that I usually breeze through.

 “On the MegaFormer, you really learn how to change your body and break through the rut that your muscles often get into,” said Ryan.